Skip to main content

 Workflow automation is the better fit when you can define (1) clear triggers, (2) stable eligibility criteria, and (3) a narrow range of outcomes that humans will not renegotiate every week.
 In other words, you are automating throughput more than you are establishing governance. (tibco.com↗) The implementation trade-off is that you can ship quickly because the control surface is small: you measure success with operational metrics like completion rate, error rate, and rework volume, rather than building a full decision-rights and evidence pipeline. (epic.org↗) The implication is risk containment: smaller scope reduces uncertainty about decision ownership, escalation paths, and documentation overhead when you first introduce AI workflow automation. (nist.gov↗)

-When operating architecture is required
+When operating architecture

 Operating architecture becomes necessary when the business needs durable context, explicit decision ownership, and scalable control over changing conditions.
 The NIST AI Risk Management Framework (AI RMF) operationalizes this idea through its “Govern, Map, Measure, Manage” functions, which explicitly require organizational accountability and continuous monitoring rather than a one-time checklist. (nist.gov↗) The proof is architectural: your system must be able to (a) document where risks and responsibilities live, (b) map deployments to their real context, and (c) measure and manage trustworthiness signals over time. (airc.nist.gov↗) The implication is that “AI automation” alone will not hold up if decision ownership is unclear or if you cannot produce decision-ready evidence when assumptions fail. (nist.gov↗)